ErikUmble/PCP-Final-Project/README.md

 ### Gset

 We ran a couple of gset tests which are contained in the `runs/gset-benchmark.csv`.
-We were not able to run all of them due to the length of time and some were run in a seperate command `runs/gset-benchmark2.csv`.
+We were not able to run all of them due to the length of time and some were run in a seperate file `runs/gset-benchmark2.csv`.

 ```bash
 # Only got through the 2000 node cases